bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_CROSS_COMPILE_KERNEL.md

 headers and other data suitable for building software for the Seagate Central.

-If you have already gone through the pre-requisite process of compiling replacement samba software for the Seagate Central then you should already have this cross compiling toolchain built and ready to use.

-It is possible to use the generic "arm-none" style cross compiler toolchain available with many Linux distributions when compiling this kernel however since these generic tools are not suitable for building samba or other userland binaries for the Seagate Central, we suggest that you use the self generated, purpose built cross compilation toolset instead.
+If you have no wish to cross compile anything but the Linux kernel for the Seagate Central then there's no need to create the Seagate Central Toolchain and the standard "arm-none-eabi-" style will be sufficient.

 ### Required tools
 In addition to the above mentioned cross compilation toolset the following